tatumio/doc/docs/rpc/utxo-blockchains/bch-rpc-documentation/transactions/createrawtransaction.md

 ### Overview

 The `createrawtransaction` RPC method creates an unsigned raw transaction that spends a set of previous transaction outputs to a set of new addresses with specific amounts.
-The method can be used to create custom transactions, which can then be signed and broadcasted to the Bitcoin network.
+The method can be used to create custom transactions, which can then be signed and broadcasted to the network.

 {% embed url="https://codepen.io/tatum-devrel/pen/poQGBNv" %}